Grill Review: Charbroil® Portable Electric TRU-Infrared™

 We chose a table-top model.
 Not only will it fit into our SUV, but it is the only style that meets fire code in our snowbird community.

 By far, the secret to obtaining great flavor with an electric grill is infrared heat.
 An infrared grill uses electromagnetic radiation infrared technology as the heat source, similar to how a microwave works.
-An infrared element is located between the grates and the flame.
+An infrared element is located between the grates and the heating element.

 Because infrared heat penetrates and agitates food molecules instead of heating the surrounding area, food sears and cooks hotter, quicker and more evenly for maximum flavor.
 Infrared heat is also more energy efficient due to less time to preheat and less cooking time.

-Keep a glass of water nearby in case of flare ups.
+Always keep a supply of water nearby in case of grease flare ups.
 Avoid pouring water on the heating element.

 Use a surge protector with your electric grill.